 The other type of ad baculum argument, typically called appeal to force or threat, lies in the additional premise in which the speaker makes a threat to the hearer.
 When the proponent makes a threat to the respondent, he is not only telling the respondent that the bad state of affairs D will happen, unless she brings about A. He is making a commitment to her that he will make it happen if she does not bring about A. To express the scheme for the appeal to threat type of argument, the following additional premise needs to be added to the scheme for the fear appeal argument: I (the proponent) will undertake to see to it that D will occur if you (the respondent) fail to bring about A. This fourth premise adds a personal factor to the effect that the proponent is declaring that she will bring about the event D, unless the respondent takes the right (indicated) action with respect to A. In this connection, the notion of a credible threat is important.
-A threat is credible where the proponent is in a position to carry out the bad event in question, and where the respondent is aware that the proponent is in this position, and is aware that the proponent is ready and willing to carry it out.
+A threat is credible where the proponent is in a position to carry out the bad event in question, and where the respondent is ready and willing to carry it out.
 In short, a credible threat is one where it really looks to the respondent that the proponent is both willing and able to bring D about.